soegampars/academic/index.md

-# Iman's Personal Blog
+# Ave!
+Welcome to Iman's Academic Blog

-This site is currently under construction
+This site provides update and showcase my personal academic activities.
+Please direct inquiries and other communication to my e-mail address.